Questions, grouped.

 Purview's AI and third-party LLM features sit inside Microsoft 365 E5, or as a paid add-on on E3 and Business Premium.
 Most UK SMBs on Business Standard or below do not have it without a substantial per-user uplift.

-Even when licensed, Purview's protection for third-party LLMs typically requires Edge for Business with Entra sign-in.
-Chrome without the extension, Safari, phones, iPads, and personal devices on your Wi‑Fi are outside that path.
-Trinito enforces at the network gateway — every device on the office LAN, without per-endpoint agents.
+Even when licensed, Purview's protection for third-party LLMs typically requires Edge for Business with Entra sign-in — an endpoint agent on every device you want covered.
+Trinito installs nothing on staff laptops or phones: staff use the Trinito chat on the appliance, prompts are redacted before they reach OpenAI, Anthropic, or Google.
 Audit logs stay on your appliance, not Microsoft's cloud.
-On headline maths, we are roughly one tenth the per-user cost of an E5 uplift for comparable AI egress control at fifty seats.
+On headline maths, we are roughly one tenth the per-user cost of an E5 uplift for comparable third-party LLM egress control at fifty seats.

 Purview wins if you are all-in on Microsoft already.
 Trinito wins on mixed browsers, BYOD, and logs you export yourself.
 Full table: Trinito vs Microsoft Purview.